background-image

 Artificial Intelligence has dominated the conversation this year, splitting opinions with some people embracing the new technology and others sceptical about the prospect of technological unemployment and AI’s influence on industries including treasury.

-A recent publication by Insider delved into the jobs that could be most affected by AI, particularly ChatGPT.
-This includes roles like software engineers, coders, journalists and traders which are among those most at risk of being replaced in the coming years.
+A recent publication by Insider delved into the jobs that could be most affected by AI technology.
+Software engineers, coders, journalists and traders which are among those most at risk of being replaced in the coming years.

 BT Group CEO, Philip Jansen, recently cited AI as an influencing factor in the cutting of 55,000 jobs by 2030 replacing at least 10,000 of them with AI technology, helping to reduce business costs considerably.